“There is no magic product or system. There is getting off your ass and putting in the work”

 I’ve outlined the Top 5 Diet Red Flags so you can be on the lookout, especially this time of year when the industry is pouncing on New Year’s Resolutions and the people who desperately want to keep theirs this time.

 Red Flag: It’s FAST!

 In the weight loss world, there’s a naughty, four-letter word that everyone wants to hear but should know better than to believe: Fast.

 Any diet or weight loss program that touts “Fast” weight loss is a big red flag.
 Other cleverly-disguised words include quick, rapid, speedy, incredible, astonishing – you get the idea.

 Healthy, sustainable weight loss is NOT fast.
 In fact, it’s probably painfully or annoyingly slow.
 Too slow for most people, which is why most give up trying.
 Few people have patience or are willing to put in the time and effort, most are looking for the quick answer.
-But those who keep at it and trust the process are the ones who will see the long-term results.
-Just ask my friend and woman I constantly put on the healthy weight loss pedestal, Kjsfitmomma (130 pounds lost in nearly two years and she’s keeping it up).
+But those who keep at it and trust the process are the ones who tend to see the long-term results.

 Red Flag: It’s EASY!